vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 The LUSD Chicken Bonds Protocol makes use of B.Protocol to store funds in the stability pool whilst generating yield.

+In extreme market conditions, it is theoretically possible that stability pool investments (B.Protocol) could incur a loss from liquidation when the ETH price crashes heavily and liquidations happen below a 100% collateral ratio.

-Since liquidations are driven by the price of collateral, the oracle pricefeed is a key point to consider.
+Moreover, since liquidations are driven by the price of collateral, the oracle pricefeed is a key point to consider.
 The audit report points out this risk vector that might affect the liquidation process as a whole.

 Here is the audit report to learn more: [B.AMM Protocol Liquity Integration Assessment](https://github.com/Fixed-Point-Solutions/published-work/blob/master/SmartContractAudits/FPS_B.AMM_Liquity_Assessment_FINAL.pdf).